 - Accommodation: White Heart Inn or similar

 The National Trail leaves Winchcombe through the Sudeley Estate, climbing steadily along field paths up to the ancient Neolithic long barrow of Belas Knap.
 Heading south from Cleeve Hill, you are now on the highest part of the entire Trail.
 The route continues across Cleeve Hill with extensive views to the West.
-Descend down to Dowdeswell passing through Lineover Wood – a semi-natural broadleaved woodland, notable for its large-leaved lime trees and magnificent ‘heritage’ beech.
-The path then climbs and follows the escarpment onto Leckhampton Hill – look out for the distinctive rock pillar known as the Devil’s Chimney.
+Descend to Dowdeswell passing through Lineover Wood – a semi-natural broadleaved woodland, notable for its large-leaved lime trees and magnificent ‘heritage’ beech.
+The path then climbs and follows Leckhampton Hill’s escarpment – look out for the distinctive rock pillar known as the Devil’s Chimney.
 Overnight in Cheltenham.

 - Walking for the day: 16 miles / 25 km, 6-7 hours

 Day 5: Leckhampton Hill to Painswick | 23 km / 14 mi